Shop Repairs Manufacturers Resources iFAQs About

 Stick To The Nucleus?

-It was already known that light waves could behave as particles called photons and de Broglie reasoned that nature was symmetric.
+It was already known that light waves could behave as particles, called photons, and de Broglie reasoned that nature was symmetric.
 Why shouldn't particles behave as waves?

 In 1929, after the wave nature of electrons was demonstrated experimentally, the Nobel Prize for Physics was conferred on de Broglie for his discovery.